milky2028/pure-avhc/README.md

 ./build.sh [target environment] [build] [deploy]
 ```

-Passing just a 'target environment' command line option, assuming you have NVM and yarn, will download all the requisite versions of node and all the packages for each directory.
-This script also has two other arguments that can be passed, build and deploy.
-'Build' will actually build a fully functional version of the app with Webpack, while 'build' and 'deploy' will build with Webpack, then actually deploy that to Firebase.
-Probably only I have the credentials to do deploy.
+Passing just a "target environment" command line option, assuming you have NVM and yarn, will download all the requisite versions of node and all the packages for each directory.
+Currently, "avhc" is the only working environment. "pure" is coming soon.
+This script also has two other arguments that can be passed, "build" and "deploy".
+"Build" will actually build a fully functional version of the app with Webpack in public/dist, while "build" and "deploy" will build with Webpack, then actually deploy that to Firebase.
+Currently, only I have the credentials to deploy.

+This script is written in Bash and only works on Unix-based systems.
+If you're using Windows, I'd recommend Windows Subsystem for Linux.
+Since this repo is dependent on [Puppeteer](https://github.com/puppeteer/puppeteer), the necessary [prerequisites for using Chrome on Linux](https://github.com/puppeteer/puppeteer/issues/3443) must be installed in order for Puppeteer to work.

+_TODO: Write a Powershell script for basic installation tasks._

 _...
 To Be Continued_